| Title: | Summary Tables and Plots for Statistical Models and Data: Beautiful, Customizable, and Publication-Ready |

 uncertainty estimates, including "std.error", "statistic", "p.value", and

 "conf.int".
-If your model is not supported by lmtest
+If your model is not supported by lmtest, only the "std.error"

 will be adjusted by, for example, taking the square root of the matrix's